 By News Team

-The Gypsy King, Tyson Fury, stunned the world with his explosive performance during the rematch against Deontay Wilder back in February.
+Tyson Fury, the Gypsy King, stunned the world with his explosive performance during the rematch against Deontay Wilder back in February 2020.
 This only added to Fury’s career highlights, which have already been laced with gold.

-Fury has held the WBO, IBF, WBA and IBO titles in the past and successfully beat Deontay Wilder for his WBC world heavyweight title in February.
-Here we look at Fury’s career to see why he is one of the best boxers in history.
+Fury has held the WBO, IBF, WBA and IBO titles in the past and successfully beat Deontay Wilder for his WBC world heavyweight title in February 2020.
+Here we look at Tyson Fury’s stats and career to see why he is one of the best boxers in history ahead of his trilogy fight with Wilder on July 24.

 Tale of the tape